-- To colour the orange layer I recommend using gel food colouring (I use a brand called Pro Gel).
+- To colour the orange layer I recommend using gel food colouring (I like to use the brands Pro Gel and Sugarflair).

 - Cut the Creme Eggs in half using a sharp knife, please be careful and cut slowly.
 If you end up with some broken Creme Eggs, then it's a good excuse to make my Easter Rocky Road!

 - You could also use Bourbon biscuits as the cheesecake base, I think it would be really yummy.
 Just reduce the butter amount to 100g if you do and omit the cocoa powder.